 A daughter, Blanche, was born to Eleanor and Edward.
 She died young.

-Edward returned to England.
+King Edward I returned to England.

 Edward ordered the expulsion of all Jews from England.